New Helpful Info

 With tele-therapy, frequent short sessions are possible, too.
 Short and frequent can be more effective than the same time delivered in one shot.

-• Laura has worked with ages 2 to 42, or really even 82.
+• Laura has worked with ages 1 to 22, 32 42, 52. or even 82.
 For people with developmental disabilities or language issues, therapy can be helpful at any age.
 For children who are struggling to communicate, no child is too young.

-• The process looks at your needs are.
+• The process looks at your needs.
 That includes making or confirming a speech-language diagnosis, if you do not have a current assessment.

 • The confident parent who helps their child 5 minutes a day a few days a week in real situations will be effective.
 Tele-therapy should help parents work better with their children in their home.
 On “Zoom,” you are hands-on with your child.
 You learn helpful words to say and ways to show things.